 Truth Facts Inseparable

-Truth facts based, that elusive quality underlying our view of the world is a universal quest.
+I have heard, read, studied and believe undeniable evidence that “truth” must be facts-based.
+It is that elusive quality underlying our view of the world and it is a universal quest.
 We all deal with issues of truth and facts on a daily basis.
 This is especially true in the workplace where the outcomes of actions are often only valid if the truths we base our decisions on are based on verifiable facts.
 In the social realm the truth is often a little murky and may be tinged with small doses of fiction, fantasy, and Myths.
 C. S. Lewis devoted much of his work to resolving the contributions of each of these elements to our lives and illustrated how they led to his conversion and acceptance of Jesus Christ.
 In the process he became known as the greatest Christian apologist of the 20th century.
 Hillsdale College offers an outstanding, online free course tracing his journey.
 The course is named, “An Introduction to C.S.
 Lewis: Writings and Significance.”

 The following excerpts of lesson introductions provide a glimpse into his journey.